top of page

 OUR FOUNDATIONS:

-• Land - We honor, respect, and uplift relatives of the Monacan tribal nation on whose traditional land all our work is made possible.
+• Land Stewardship + Indigenous Acknowledgement - We honor, respect, and uplift relatives of the Monacan tribal nation on whose traditional land all our work is made possible.
 Read more about the Monacan people here.
 Learn about the indigenous people, territories, treaties, and languages where you are through the Native-Land Map.

-• Access - Feral Hollow is a sanctuary for all bodies and minds.
+• Accessibility + Inclusivity at Feral Hollow - Feral Hollow is a sanctuary for all bodies and minds.
 We strive to make our digital home as accessible as our physical one, especially for those navigating high-symptom days or sensory sensitivities.
 We manage our own technology though and are always learning!
 If you encounter any barriers or need information in a different format to accommodate your needs, please reach out via our Contact Form or email us directly at feralhollowgardens@gmail.com.
 We are happy to help you directly.

 bottom of page